papa-smurf/git-helpers/readme.md

 ## Disclaimer

-I am in no way a veteran when it comes to shell scripting and as such this tool is not as fool-proof as I'd like it to be.
+I am by no means a veteran when it comes to shell scripting and as such this tool is not as fool-proof as I'd like it to be.
 If you have any suggestions or improvements I'd appreciate it if you use the issues section or create a pull-request.
 Thanks!